gram12321/trader-game/README.md

 ## Game Mechanics

-- Start with basic production facilities
+- Start with basic production facilities (farmland and mill)
 - Produce resources like grain, corn, and flour
-- Trade with other players in the marketplace
+- Optimize your production by selecting the right recipes
+- Monitor your inventory and production progress
+- Create listings to sell your excess resources
+- Browse other players' listings to find good deals
+- Trade strategically to maximize your profits
-- Build your trading empire!
+- Expand your trading network and become the ultimate trader!

 # React + Vite